finestnothing/notes_collection/Notes/Companies/tyler_technologies.md

 - https://www.tylertech.com/careers/job-listings/utility-billing-conversion-engineer-22-12856-01
 - Questions
-	- Typical day in this position
-	- Best and worst parts of working there?
-Working culture?
-		- Prioritize employee happiness, benefits, work-life balance
-	- Where is the company hoping to be in 5 years
 	- Pay
-	- Opportunity for growth in company
+		- Said 70,000-80,000
 - Phone [[screening]] [[2022-06-14]]
 	- Screening, one more interview after this
-		- Follow up for second interview should be within the next 24 to 48 hours [[2022-06-16]]
+		- Follow up for second interview should be within the next 24 to 48 hours
 	- Tyler Technologies
 		- Largest software company that not many people have heard of
 		- Mostly partner with public companies (government stuff)